uOttawaSEGA2022/project-group-17/README.md

 **Features**

-Deliverable 1:
+Deliverable 4:

+- Client can search for a meal
-- Create an account choosing either the Cook or Client role.
+- Client can request a meal in which the Cook can accept or reject
-- Login to account using email and password
-- Dedicated welcome screen displaying the user's name and role once signed in
+- Client can rate Cook after they purchased a meal, average rating will be displayed on Cook's profile
-- The ability to log out of account on the welcome screen
+- Client can report Cook to the Admin

+Deliverable 3:

+- Cook can create a new meal and add it to menu
+- New meal can be toggled as offered for the day or not
+- Suspended cooks can login but won't be able to do anything on the app aside from logging out

 Deliverable 2: